dl-21/food-truck-locator/README.md

 * Technical track: Back-end

 ### Technologies Used
 * Python: I wrote the app in Python, which is my favorite language to code in.
-I'm been coding in Python for about 4 years (splitting my time with other languages).
+I've been coding in Python for about 4 years (splitting my time with other languages).
 * Flask: I chose Flask for the web framework as it's lightweight and works well for a small project such as this.
 This was the first application I built using Flask (outside of the example application from the Flask tutorial).
 * SQLite: For the database engine, I chose SQLite since it's fast and easy to set up.
 The database requirements for this app are minimal (e.g. data set is small and all contained in one small table, only read access is required, low volume traffic) so the feature set provided by SQLite is ample (plus we get the benefit of simplicity).
 Also since SQLite databases are file-based, they are portable and easy to deploy (to Heroku, for instance).
 I've used SQLite a couple times in previous projects.
 * Heroku: I deployed my application to Heroku.
 I've never used Heroku before so I wanted to try it out.